austineaero/Solar-Power-Potential/README.md

 **Estimation of Solar Power Potential Buildings using ArcGIS**

-Welcome to my Solar Energy Potential Estimation project!
+Welcome to my Solar Energy project!
 This repository showcases my expertise in utilising ArcGIS for accurately assessing solar energy potential in buildings.

 **Key Features:**
 - Leveraged DSM, building footprints, and the Area Solar Radiation tool in ArcGIS for precise estimation of solar power potential.